gTile/gTile/README.md

 ## Resources

-When developing in the Gnome ecosystem, these are the go-to resources that you should refer to primarily.
+When developing in the Gnome ecosystem, these are the primary go-to resources to refer to.

 - https://gjs.guide/ for a written documentation and explanation of core concepts.
-- https://gjs-docs.gnome.org/ for an API reference of the GJS ecosystem.
+- https://gjs-docs.gnome.org/ for an API reference of the GJS libraries.
-- https://gitlab.gnome.org/GNOME/gnome-shell for checking the source code of the (otherwise officially undocumented) API of the Gnome-shell.
+- https://gitlab.gnome.org/GNOME/gnome-shell to lookup the source code of the (otherwise officially undocumented) Gnome-shell API.